smeade/hellophoenix/README.md

 After these background and prequisite topics are covered and dependencies (including Elixir, Erlang, Hex, the Phoenix archive, PostgreSQL and node.js) are [installed](https://hexdocs.pm/phoenix/installation.html), developers are ready jump into building Phoenix apps.
 That's where this repo picks up.

-In this repository, I am creating a [branch](https://github.com/smeade/hellophoenix/branches/all) for each topic from the guides which have deployable code.
-Each topic's branch demonstrates the code discussed in the guide for that topic and also has a demonstration app deployed to Heroku.
+In this repository, I am creating a [branch](https://github.com/smeade/hellophoenix/branches/all) for each code-related topic in the guides.
+Each topic's branch demonstrates the concepts discussed in the guide for that topic and also has a demonstration app deployed to Heroku.

 Contact: [@smeade](https://twitter.com/smeade).